 Places to Visit in South Korea

 Jeju Island was a finalist for the ‘7 Natural Wonders of the World’ competition.
 Jeju is home to Mt.
 Hallasan - the tallest mountain in South Korea, as well as Seongsan Ilchulbong - a volcanic crater.
-The island is also quite famous for their Black Pig Barbeque!
+The island is also quite famous for its Black Pig Barbeque!

 Gyeongbokgung Palace was built in the 14th century, and it's located in Northern Seoul.
 You can take a free guided tour around the gardens and museum.

-Namiseom Island is a beautiful attraction that many tourists and natives visit year round.
+Namiseom Island is a beautiful attraction that many tourists and natives visit year-round.
 The island offers beautiful woodlands, walking lanes, and riverside paths.